Jose01000111/Day-2-Creating-User-Accounts-and-Groups/README.md

 <img src="https://i.imgur.com/pqTjnLb.png" alt="osTicket logo"/>
 </p>

-## Day 2 – Creating User Accounts and Security Groups
+## Day 2 – Creating User Accounts and 🔒 Security Groups

 With the domain live, I received a staff list from HR and was responsible for ensuring all users would be able to access systems and data on day one—without permission overlap or security gaps.

 Using a CSV file and PowerShell, I bulk-created user accounts, assigned them to role-based security groups, and configured password policies.
 (Used ChatGPT to script validation and group logic.)

-### 🛠️ Day 2: Creating User Accounts and Groups for Initial Staff:

 ### 🧪 Lab Tasks